ammaraskar/pyCraft/README.rst

 packets are currently decoded or encoded by the library: those necessary to remain connected to the server, those used for chat, and some others.

-Developers wishing to use other functionality with pyCraft can contribute by implementing the desired packets in `<minecraft/networking/packets.py>`_ and sending a pull request.
+Developers wishing to use other functionality with pyCraft can contribute by implementing packet classes for the desired packets, adding them under `<minecraft/networking/packets>`_, and sending a pull request.

 Supported Python versions
 -------------------------